ketanksagar/AWS_EBS_Suggest_usecase/README.md

 ## How to Use This Repository
 - Review the presentation slides for an in-depth understanding of the EBS volume type recommendation for Expedia.
-- Explore the optional pamphlet providing a table for comparing different EBS volume types.
+- Explore the optional pamphlet providing a table for comparing different EBS volume types for evaluation.
 - Consider the architecture, analysis, and recommendations as a sample of my data analysis and communication skills.

 ## Contact